Engineering Notes

 C -->|raw action| F

-Pattern 1: The Safety Layer (post-hoc projection) Train the policy unconstrained, then project actions into the safe set at execution time.
-Simple and separable, but the policy doesn’t learn safe behavior — it just gets corrected.
+The Safety Layer (post-hoc projection): Train the policy unconstrained, then project actions into the safe set at execution time.
+Simple and separable, but the policy doesn’t learn safe behavior.
+It just gets corrected.

-Pattern 2: The Safety Critic A dedicated critic network estimates the expected cumulative cost $V_c(s)$, analogous to the value function for reward.
-During training, the policy is penalized by the safety critic’s predictions.
-This makes safety first-class in the learning loop.
+The Safety Critic: A dedicated critic network estimates the expected cumulative cost $V_c(s)$, analogous to the value function for reward.
+During training, the policy is penalized by the safety critic’s predictions, making safety first-class in the learning loop.

-Pattern 3: Reward Shaping with Hard Stops Add a large negative reward for constraint violations (soft constraint) but also terminate episodes on severe violations (hard stop).
+Reward Shaping with Hard Stops: Add a large negative reward for constraint violations (soft constraint) but also terminate episodes on severe violations (hard stop).
 This blends with standard PPO/SAC but offers no formal guarantees.

-Pattern 4: Shielding (formal methods + RL) Maintain a formal model of safe states.
-Before executing any policy action, check if it leads to an unsafe state; if so, substitute a safe fallback action.
+Shielding (formal methods + RL): Maintain a formal model of safe states.
+Before executing any policy action, check if it leads to an unsafe state; if so, substitute a safe fallback.
 Common in robotics and control systems.

 Here’s a minimal Lagrangian PPO implementation pattern: